 Law enforcement personnel are struggling to come up with ways to test suspected drivers for the use of Marijuana.
 Last year, Carol Stream Police became the first local police agency to try out a new chemical test that is designed to quickly measure the levels of numerous illegal drugs, including Marijuana, in a person’s body.
 The new test being used in Carol Stream will use a mouth swab to quickly screen for the presence and levels of approximately half a dozen illegal drugs.
 Police are looking for a test that is as simple, reliable, and accurate as a breathalyzer test.
 Ultimately, the courts will decide whether the tests will be accurate enough to be admissible in court to help police and prosecutors convict people charged with a DUI.

 James Dimeas is a nationally-recognized, award-winning, DUI and Possession of Marijuana lawyer.
-James Dimeas has been representing people charged with DUI and Possession of Marijuana for over 25 years throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas has been representing people charged with DUI and Possession of Marijuana for over-27 years throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
-James Dimeas has been recognized a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
+James Dimeas was recognized a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Lawyer.”
 The National Academy of Criminal Defense Attorneys awarded James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any DUI or Possession of Marijuana attorney in the United States.

 If you are being charged with a DUI or a Marijuana Criminal or Municipal Ordinance Violation charge, you can contact James Dimeas anytime for a free and confidential consultation.
-You can talk to James Dimeas by calling him at 847-807-7405.
+You can speak to James Dimeas personally by calling him at 847-807-7405.